 For learning piano, a piano is generally best!
 But if you need to go the keyboard route, a keyboard with 88 weighted keys (not “semi-weighted”) is very important.

-The best keyboard companies tend to be Kawai, Roland, and Yamaha.
-Casios can be okay too.
-There are other well known keyboard makers like Korg, Kurzweil, and Nord, whose higher end keyboards can have pretty good action (action = key mechanics, feel/playability).
-However, these companies are known for synthesizers, so you’re paying more for the synth sounds and extra features rather than the mechanical action, which is more important for learning piano.
+The best keyboard companies tend to be Yamaha, Kawai, Casio, and Roland.
+There are other well known keyboard makers like Korg, Kurzweil, and Nord, whose higher end keyboards can have pretty good action (action = key mechanics, feel/playability/touch).
+However, these companies are known for synthesizers, so you’re paying more for synth sounds and extra features rather than the mechanical action, which is far more important when learning piano.

-As keyboards go up in price, their keys often gradually improve, getting closer to the feel and control of a real piano.
-But again, a higher price may just mean more “features” not useful to piano students.
+As keyboards go up in price, their keys generally improve, getting closer to the feel and control of a real piano.
+But then again, a higher price may just mean more “features” not useful to piano students.

 Keyboard recommendations

-Yamaha P71 (AKA P45 which is a little less expensive) – A keyboard like this would generally be good for at least a couple years of lessons.
-If a student really takes off they might need a decent piano after a few years, or a high-end keyboard which would often be more expensive than a good used piano.
-This keyboard would be a decent bare minimum to consider.
+Yamaha P-45 (AKA P-71, sometimes a little less expensive) – A keyboard like this would generally be good for a couple years of lessons.
+If a student really takes off they might need a decent piano within too long, or a high-end keyboard which would often be more expensive than a good used piano.
+This keyboard is a good bare minimum to consider.
+If you really want better speakers (not an issue if using headphones) consider the much more expensive Yamaha P-125 (though the action is identical).
+The even more expensive Yamaha P-515 has much better speakers, but also better action.
+Yamaha makes many other keyboards between these, but only two actions.
+So for action alone, the P-515 is actually the only step up from the P-45 before you reach their larger more expensive “digital pianos.”

 MIDI keyboard controllers

-Keyboard “controllers” are silent keyboards that don’t have speakers or even their own internal sounds.
-They must be connected to a computer with piano software in order to be played.
-A benefit is that the high-end keyboard controllers tend to be less expensive, but they do require some tech savviness.
+Keyboard “controllers” are silent keyboards which don’t have speakers or even their own internal sounds.
+They must be connected to a computer with piano software (like Pianoteq) in order to be played.
+A benefit is that keyboard controllers tend to be less expensive, but they do require some tech savviness.

 Examples: